norton120/pirate_baby/content/posts/replatforming.md

 Reliability is vary rarely a symptom of a specific software language or framework, and much more often a reflection of poorly written software.
 Neither are lack of test coverage, memory leaking/crashing processes, painfully slow performance, or difficult to read spaghetti code likely to be the inevitable result of the legacy platform language, framework or architecture, any more than a poorly written legal document is the result of the langauge it is drafted in or the paper it is printed on.
 Pointing out flaws in implementation is a straw man argument against a platform; these issues may be corrected as a collateral benefit from a replatform, but a replatform is rarely the cheapest, fastest, easiest, or only way to resolve them.

 #### Features as the Outcome of Replatforming
 This is another false causation used to justify a desired path.
 "We want to replatform the app to Python/FastAPI so we can integrate OpenAI agents into the dashboard."
 From a very technical perspective, the OpenAI API does not care what language you are using to make requests.
-The techincal lift to connect a Swift application,
+The techincal lift to connect a Perl application on one built on Rust Rocket might be slightly more complicated without an official SDK,

 ### When Replatforming Should Be Refactoring

 ### When Replatforming is the Right Answer

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxNDczODg5NywtMTUzMjIzMjkwMiwtMT
+eyJoaXN0b3J5IjpbMTgwNDE1NzYzNSwtMTUzMjIzMjkwMiwtMT
 Y2NDcyNjc4NCwtMzcwNzgwMTA3LC0xNjA0MTMwMDk3LDcwODk0
 MTk0OF19
 -->